accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/taille-des-caracteres.md

 ---
-title: Character size
+title: Font size
 ---

-Value assigned to fonts present on a web page.
+Value assigned to the fonts on a web page.